Biophysics

 Preparing for the Dissertation Defense

 It is expected that the preparation of a dissertation will usually require full-time work for no fewer than one-and-a-half years, following the qualifying examination.
 The dissertation must give evidence of independent original research and be clearly, logically, and carefully written in proper English.
 The final manuscript must conform to the requirements described in Dissertations.
-A student who expects to complete a dissertation in time to receive a degree the following May, November, or March must file an application for the degree, accompanied by a signature of approval from the program chair, at the Registrar’s Office of the Faculty of Arts and Sciences, according to the schedule provided in the Harvard Griffin GSAS Degree Calendar.
+A student who expects to complete a dissertation in time to receive a degree the following May, November, or February must file an application for the degree, accompanied by a signature of approval from the program chair, at the Registrar’s Office of the Faculty of Arts and Sciences, according to the schedule provided in the Harvard Griffin GSAS Degree Calendar.

-Copies of the completed typewritten dissertation must be submitted to the Dissertation Examining Committee and the Co-Chairs of the Committee on Higher Degrees in Biophysics at least two weeks before the final examination is scheduled to take place.
+Copies of the completed dissertation must be submitted to the Dissertation Examining Committee and the co-chairs of the Committee on Higher Degrees in Biophysics at least two weeks before the final examination is scheduled to take place.
 To obtain a degree at the end of the academic year, sufficient time must be allowed for the examination, dissertation correction, and electronic submission to the Registrar's Office.

 Each student and the student’s dissertation advisor must select three examining committee members to be submitted to the co-chairs of the Committee on Higher Degrees for approval.